ambientkit/ambient/README.md

   - Grant permissions to a plugin
   - Modify the settings for a plugin

-There is a [library of plugins](plugin) that you can use in your apps or you can use to learn how create your own plugins.
+There is a [library of plugins](plugin) that you can use in your apps or use as a reference when creating your own plugins.

 ## Screenshots

 Below are screenshots of the sample app with links to the plugins to help explain the architecture.

-The terminal shows the [logger plugin](plugin/logger/logruslogger/logruslogger.go) that outputs based on log level.
+The terminal shows the [logger plugin](plugin/logger/zaplogger/zaplogger.go) that outputs based on log level.

 ![Terminal](doc/screenshot/terminal.png)